leonardomso/slatt/README.md

 ## Getting Started

-To get it started, add `react-use-form-state` to your project:
+To get it started, add `slatt` to your project:

 ```
 npm install --save slatt